 Stasis is a speculative fiction novel following three characters— a young boy who’s unsure of the society in which he lives, a young woman who’s undoubtedly discontent with it, and the man who controls it all for “the greater good.”
 Their individual journeys both within and outside their realms of familiarity find them watching the lines between good and evil blur, and the very foundations of their lives being challenged.
 Every six chapters there is an interlude chapter spliced in, showcasing a different point of view to give a different perspective on events and to provide information that may not be given through the three members of the main cast.

 Readers should be warned that while not exceedingly graphic, Stasis is a fairly dark story and gets increasingly darker as the plot progresses.
-It addresses some heavy topics and dark situations that involve both physical and psychological violence, especially toward the end of Part Two and onward.
-If anyone has any doubts, feel free to ask in the comments below.
+It addresses some heavy topics and dark situations, particularly toward the end of Part Two and onward.
 Generally speaking, Stasis is targeted toward older, more mature audiences and those who are of a younger age or especially sensitive should take caution while reading.

 If you’re still interested, Stasis is set to publish a new chapter every Wednesday and Saturday.
 Start reading it here!